phac-nml/irida-galaxy-importer/README.md

 Change the values for `admin_key` and `galaxy_url` appropriately.
 Instructions for obtaining an API key can be found in the Galaxy documentation.

-The tool currently uses the webClient client id and secret to access IRIDA.
+Currently the tool uses the webClient client id and secret to access IRIDA.
 They can be changed by modifying `client_id` and `client_secret`

 It is also possible to configure the folders in which sample files and reference data are stored, and the endpoints at which the tool expects to access IRIDA resources.

-Cross Origin Resource Sharing (CORS) should be set up, because it may be required.
-Galaxy's stripped down paste implementation does not implement CORS, or (to my knowlege) retain an easy way to add it but CORS can be added to a nginx reverse-proxy for Galaxy.
-A sample configuration file is included: `irida_import/extras/nginx/nginx.conf`
-The nginx configuration file assumes that Galaxy can be found on `localhost:8888` Change the occurence of this phrase in the configuration file if your Galaxy instance is located elsewhere.

 #### Final Configuration:

 The tool must be run once with the `--config` option to configure the tool XML file.
-Then Galaxy must be restarted.
-The tool will fail to export files if Galaxy is not restarted.
+Then Galaxy must be restarted if it has not been configured to monitor tools for changes.
+The tool will fail to export files if Galaxy is not restarted or configured to monitor for changes.

 Testing:
 -------